Registration and login are required to submit items online and to check the status of current submissions.

 According to Engelmore and Morgan , manuscript content should, in general, be organized in the following order: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusions; Acknowledgments; and References.
 Manuscript document submitted to this journal (in one MS Word or PDF file) should be arranged as follow:

-- Body text of manuscript article (from Title to References, without tables and figures)
+- Body text of a manuscript article (from Title to References, without tables and figures)

 - Figures (one figure per page)